 Recommended Mini Split Systems

-1. Pioneer 12,000 BTU – the cost is right at less than $700 shipped.
+1. Pioneer 12,000 BTU – the cost is right at $700 shipped.
 The reviews are also outstanding.
 Amazon marks this unit as the number 1 best seller for single room mini splits.
-The biggest downside is the 13 SEER rating.
-This is certainly better than a window unit, but much more efficient mini splits exists.
+This unit boasts a 17.5 SEER rating.
+This is certainly better than a window unit, but more efficient mini splits exists.
+That said, this is one of the best reviewed mini splits on all of Amazon.

-2. Klimaire 12,000 BTU – this unit costs about $250 more than the Pioneer.
-It is slightly more efficient at 15 SEER.
+2. Klimaire 12,000 BTU – this unit costs about $150 more than the Pioneer.
+It is slightly less efficient at 16 SEER.
 Inverter technology allows for heating in temperatures down to 5 degrees Fahrenheit.
 While that isn’t a big selling point to me in Texas, I know many of you live in much colder climates.

-3. LG 12,000 BTU LS120HYV – this unit is expensive at right around $2,000.
-The plus side is a whopping 26 SEER along with the renowned quality of the LG brand.
+3. LG 12,000 BTU LS120HSV5 – this unit is expensive at right around $1,500.
+The plus side is a whopping 22.7 SEER along with the renowned quality of the LG brand.
 It is a lot of money no doubt, but you are likely to be happy with this purchase for years.

 Window and through the wall units are cheap, reliable, and easy to install.
 Any slightly handy person can install a window unit without too much grief.
 All you need is a buddy to help since they tend to weigh too much for one person to handle well.
 You always want to make sure you find a unit with the right amount of BTU’s for your space.
 This is not a purchase where more is always better.
 More is frequently just far less efficient.
 Always check whether you are looking at a 115 or 230 volt unit.
 You do not want to have to pay to ship back a 90 pound plus window unit and be stuck in the heat or cold for another week or two.